waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 docker run -p 3000:3000 --env-file .env my-nextjs-app
 ```

+_Note: I used Prisma in my project so you can remove any commands that do not relate to your project in the `Dockerfile`_

 Visit `http://localhost:3000` to verify it works.

 ## Step 4: Set Up Kamal